meghar1703/Time-Series-Forecasting-using-LSTM-ICICI-Bank-/README.md

-# NIFTY-50-Time-Series-Forecasting-using-LSTM
+# Time-Series-Forecasting-using-LSTM-ICICI-Bank-

 ## Project Overview

-This project implements a multi-output time series forecasting model using LSTM networks to predict stock market behaviour from the NIFTY-50 dataset.
+This project implements a multi-output time series forecasting model using LSTM networks to predict stock market behaviour from the NIFTY-50 dataset(ICICI Bank data).

 The model learns patterns from historical stock data and forecasts multiple financial features for the next 5 days based on past observations.